shiqiz1020/student-info-tracker/README.md

 * Import into Eclipse
   * File -> Import -> Existing Projects into Workspace -> Next -> select root directory -> Finish
   * Right-click the project and select Properties.
 Make sure 1) Java Build Path -> Libraries has Java 8 JRE library and Tomcat 9.0, 2) Java Compiler -> JDK compliance is at 1.8.
+* Use the scripts in `sql-scripts` folder to create the `web-student-tracker` database
 * Right-click student-info-tracker/WebContent/list-students.jsp -> Run As -> Run on server -> select Tomcat 9
 * Now can view the page on localhost:8080